HashDash Logo

 We recommend that the canna-curious purchase a portable vaporizer that uses hybrid heating (both convection and conduction) and can vape both dry flower and concentrates.
 If you later find you prefer the intensity of concentrate vapes over the deep flavor of dry flower ones, for example, you can always purchase a new device dedicated solely to one or the other.

-When e-commerce vape stores are selling vape products, the reason they call them "dry herb" and not "dry flower" is to be ambiguous legally.
+When e-commerce vape stores are selling vape products, the reason they are often called "dry herb" and not "dry flower" vaporizers is to be ambiguous legally.
 This is a similar concept when a brick-and-mortar shop sells glass pipes "for tobacco use only."
 For this guide, we are discussing legal cannabis, so we will be referring to cannabis flower.
+When choosing a vaporization type it is important to know what you want to be vaping.
+If you are someone who prefers flower, make sure to look for vapes that are optimized for that.
+Whereas if you prefer vaping concentrates and oils, focus on vapes that specialize in those types of extracts.

-Another type of vaporizing method is doing dabs.
+As discussed above, another type of vaporizing method is dabs.
 Dabbing involves heating cannabis concentrates like wax and shatter on a surface, like a nail, or inhaling in what’s called a dab rig.
 Some consumers use blow torches to dab, which we recommend against.
 The safer option is what’s called an Enail, which heats the dab without the need for a large open flame.

 There have been some inexperienced people trying to make their concentrates for dabbing which resulted in fires and explosions.
 Blowtorches and explosions are scary.
-For non-cannabis consumers or those uneducated might get the wrong impression about dabbing.
-However, when cannabis concentrates are made in an actual lab with highly knowledgeable professionals, explosions and fires do not happen.
+For non-cannabis consumers or those who are uneducated might get the wrong impression about dabbing if seen out of context, as it can look similar to doing other more illicit drugs.
+However, when cannabis concentrates are made in a certified manufacturing lab with highly knowledgeable professionals, explosions and fires do not happen.

 Perhaps a safer option, at least the way you ingest, is with a vape pen.
 Vape pens come with pre-filled cartridges that are filled with cannabis oil.
-Vape cartridges are disposable and pens are highly portable and can be effective for the medical patient who doesn’t want to dab or smoke.
+Vape cartridges are disposable and pens are highly portable and can be effective for the medical patient who doesn’t want to dab or smoke but needs relatively consistent and discreet dosing.

 Are Vaporizers Healthier than Smoking?